TRIP TO BANGKOK & PHUKET

 From where to buy Tickets for Island Tour and what all is included

-Both tours start early morning and package includes – pick up and drop from the hotel (from all main locations), ferry/speedboat ride to Island and return, tour guide, snorkelling gear, life jacket, lunch buffet etc. Tickets need to be purchased one or two day in advance from various tour shops at Patong Street.
-One can purchase them online as well from www.mythailandtour.com, www.klook.com etc. Roughly this will be 1000-1500 THB/Person.
+Both tours start early morning and package includes – pick up and drop from the hotel (from all main locations), ferry/speedboat ticket to Island and return, tour guide, snorkelling gear, life jacket, lunch buffet etc. Tickets can be purchased from various tour shops at Patong Street (better to buy 1 or 2 day prior).
+One can purchase them online as well from www.mythailandtour.com, www.klook.com etc. Roughly this will be 1000-1500 Baht/Person.

 Phi Phi Island Tour

-We went for Phi Phi Day Tour as we badly wanted to visit the Maya Bay (where the movie ‘THE BEACH’ starring Leonardo Di Caprio was shot) and we also wanted to enjoy snorkelling.
+We went for Phi Phi Day Tour as we badly wanted to visit the Maya Bay (where the movie ‘THE BEACH’ starring Leonardo Di Caprio was shot) and to enjoy snorkelling.